 Flooding: Everything You Need to Know

 I don’t need to tell you how dangerous flooding can be.
 Floods are the most common natural disaster in the United States.
-Whether it is extreme or minor, flooding can wreak havoc on your life.
+Whether it’s extreme or minor, flooding can wreak havoc on your life.
+All the flooding in California this past week has prompted me to update this post from a few years ago.
+We’ve seen some significantly different weather patterns from previous years during the past couple of winters.
+We still have a few weeks where much of this water year’s volume is expected.
+Stay tuned!

 Below, we will guide you on how to be prepared for a flood, when to evacuate, and how to get your life back together after a flood.